How Seven Lakes Assisted Living Overcame an Outbreak

 “I can’t comprehend how people don’t understand the reality of COVID-19,” she said.
 “The only reason that it’s going away a tiny bit is because we had to be forced, kicking and screaming, to abide by things.
 It’s not because the election is coming up or because the pandemic was made up.
 It’s because of the precautions that were put in place.”

-Sixteen of the 23 deaths attributed to COVID-19 in Moore County are linked to outbreaks in long-term care facilities.
-Three of those deaths were announced last week in connection with an ongoing outbreak at Accordius Health of Aberdeen, a nursing home where nearly 80 infections have been identified.
+Sixteen of the 27 deaths attributed to COVID-19 in Moore County are linked to outbreaks in long-term care facilities.
+Three of those deaths were announced earlier this week in connection with an ongoing outbreak at Accordius Health of Aberdeen, a nursing home where nearly 80 infections have been identified.

 It is one of seven local long-term care facilities now on the state’s list.